photography | videography | creative consulting

 When it came time to pick a degree path I struggled to find a direction, not realizing it was staring me in the face.
 My father is a worship leader and my family has always had roots deep in musicianship.
 After two years of studying in worship leadership and formal vocal training at the University of Mobile I was having the time of my life — but I did not feel settled.
 Then I had a life-changing summer.
 I got a job overseeing props for a local film company.
 We travelled all over the Gulf Coast shooting a movie and I was in the thick of it, gaining more responsibilities as the summer progressed.
 That fall I transferred schools and began pursuing a degree in filmmaking.
 By the end of senior year I was directing short film crews and editing our work.
 I soon realized I preferred to use my musical skills in other ways — most often paired with the powerful medium of video.
 Music fuels and stokes my creativity.
 It often drives my storytelling, picking out a song before I ever begin an edit.

 Today, I adore my day job as Media Coordinator for The Church at Brook Hills.
 As part of the creative team, I take care of the in-house video production, worship gathering broadcasts, manage the video crew, and head up the photographic projects.
 And it combines purposeful, gospel-centered work with the creative skills God has allowed me to cultivate.
 At Brook Hills my favorite days are production days — behind the camera, on location getting my hands dirty, and telling someone’s story.

 I would love to partner with you on your next project.
-My home is Birmingham, Alabama, but I will travel anywhere.
+My home is just outside Birmingham, Alabama, but I will travel anywhere.
 Drop me a line and let's grab coffee.